datacarpentry/rr-literate-programming/README.md

 ##### Activity 2 - Using R and Rmarkdown to clean and plot data

-*Note: could overlap in part with Intro, Activity 2; may require on-the-fly adjustments in response to that.*

 Students "knit" and modify.
 Using [countryPick4.Rmd](files/lit-prog/countryPick4.Rmd) as a template, students learn how to import data, filter to one country, make a plot,